Impact

 Risk and Exploitability

-The CVSS score of 8.1 indicates a high severity, while the EPSS score of fewer than 1 % indicates a very low observed exploitation probability at this time.
-The vulnerability is not listed in the CISA KEV catalog.
-Exploitation typically requires the attacker to supply a crafted query string or form input that triggers the include or require call, and from the exposed path an attacker can read files.
-Because the flaw is a local file inclusion, no direct remote code execution is possible unless the attacker can trigger execution of code that is included.
+The CVSS score of 8.1 classifies this as a high severity vulnerability.
+The EPSS score of less than 1 % indicates a very low observed exploitation probability at present, and the vulnerability is not listed in the CISA KEV catalog.
+The likely attack vector is via a crafted query string or form field that triggers the unvalidated include or require call.
+Based on the description, it is inferred that the attacker can supply arbitrary file paths to the theme’s include/require functions, allowing the reading of internal files such as configuration files or other data that should remain hidden.
+Because this flaw only enables local file inclusion for reading, it does not provide direct remote code execution unless the attacker can subsequently execute the included content or obtain further credentials.

 OpenCVE Enrichment